 17. Nutmeg Lowers Bad Cholesterol Levels

-Another study stated that the nutmeg seed extracts help in lowering LDL cholesterol levels.
+Another study stated that nutmeg seed extracts help lower LDL cholesterol levels.

 18. Enhances Blood Circulation

 Nutmeg contains potassium, which helps in the relaxation of your blood vessels.

 This allows for proper blood circulation and regulation of blood pressure levels.

 Nutmeg has long been used in traditional and herbal medicine to regulate blood pressure levels.

 A study conducted on male rats showed that the rats given nutmeg doses experienced a significant increase in sexual activity and performance.